 – Will eventually need to be sold again; possibly to another PE

-PE investments may be platform investments or add-on/tuck-in acquisitions.
+PE investments may be platform investments (a new investment in a new sector) or add-on/tuck-in acquisitions (smaller targets to grow/strengthen the platform).
 In a platform investment, the buyer is looking for a market leader that it can use as a platform for growth.
 A buy-and-build strategy.
 Subsequent acquisitions or “add-on” investments will be one way to achieve this growth.
 There is more risk in a platform investment because it comes with the challenges of learning a new sector landscape and the target company’s competitive position in it.
 When considering add-on investments the PE is effectively acting as a deep pocketed strategic buyer and looks to exploit potential synergies between the buyer and the target.
 Add-on investments are also called “tuck-in” or “tuck-under” investments because they tend to be smaller than the platform investment.

 A second bite of the apple?

 The following is a illustration of a recent transaction.
 Jim founded his business, Innovative Technologies in 2000 and grew revenues to more than $15 million by the end of 2017.
 Innovative Technologies (“IT”) is an industry leader in the engineering, design and manufacture of custom bearings for the automotive industry.
 Its customer base includes some of the world’s leading automotive OEMs.